 An interview with Rohan Venkataramakrishnan for scroll.in, “Interview: Jessica Namakkal on what Auroville tells us about the ‘end of colonialism and empire'” September 11, 2021

-I also had the opportunity to talk with Ahsun Zafar at the Brown History Podcast Episode 24, French India with Jessica Namakkal
+Conversation with with Ahsun Zafar for the Brown History Podcast Episode 24, French India with Jessica Namakkal

 Book Talks, Conversations, and Lectures